wallarm/product-documentation/docs/latest/user-guides/ip-lists/overview.md

 When adding object to a list, you specify time for which it is added.
 The minimum time is 5 minutes, default is 1 hour, the maximum is forever.
 On expiration, the object is automatically deleted from the list.

+You can change the specified time at any moment later - to do this, in the object's menu, click **Change time period** and make adjustments.

 Setting this time along with manual objects adding and deleting leads to changes of IP lists in time.
 You can [view the historical states](#ip-list-history) of all lists.

 ### Limit by target application

 When adding object to a list, by default all requests from the listed IP will be processed.
-But you can limit that by target applications: select one or several applications and only requests from the listed IP to that applications will be processed.
+But you can limit that by target [applications](../../user-guides/settings/applications.md): select one or several applications and only requests from the listed IP to that applications will be processed.

 ## Malicious IP feeds

-When adding the **Malicious IPs** [source type](#listing-ips-subnets-locations-and-source-types) to one of the IP lists, note that this will include all IP addresses that are well-known for malicious activity, as mentioned in public sources, and verified by expert analysis.
+When adding the **Malicious IPs** [source type](#select-object) to one of the IP lists, note that this will include all IP addresses that are well-known for malicious activity, as mentioned in public sources, and verified by expert analysis.
 We pull this data from a combination of the following resources:

 * [Collective Intelligence Network Security](http://cinsscore.com/list/ci-badguys.txt)
 * [Proofpoint Emerging Threats Rules](https://rules.emergingthreats.net/blockrules/compromised-ips.txt)